Love Island (2015 TV series) series 10: Future appearances

-Scott van-der-Sluis appeared on Love Island USA season 5 and season 1 of Love Island Games.
+In 2023, Scott van-der-Sluis appeared on Love Island USA season 5 and season 1 of Love Island Games.

-Mitchel Taylor appeared on season 1 of Love Island: All Stars.
+In 2024, Mitchel Taylor appeared on season 1 of Love Island: All Stars.

-Catherine Agbaje, Montel Mckenzie and Sammy Root appeared on season 2 of Love Island: All Stars.
+In 2025, Catherine Agbaje, Montel Mckenzie and Sammy Root appeared on season 2 of Love Island: All Stars.
+Tyrique Hyde competed on season two of Love Island Games.

-Tyrique Hide competed on season two of Love Island Games.
+In 2026, Jess Harding, Whitney Adebayo and van-der-Sluis returned for series three of Love Island: All Stars.